 If you don’t have a dark (cold) place to store your sake then I suggest you wrap each bottle in newspaper to eliminate any light getting in.

 If you store your sake in a cold, dark place you should have no problem with quality degradation.
-Remember: sake is a low intervention, delicate product – please handle with care!
+Remember: sake is a delicate product – please handle with care!
 And, if you are buying it for a gift, best not to pop it under the Christmas tree for a week!